ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Classification labels which is located under the Office 365 Security & Compliance Center offers the ability to both control the data flow of sensitive information and control the retention of data.
 Classifications labels consists of the following:

-* Sensitivity Labels – Allow label specific protection policy settings to be enforced
+* Sensitivity Labels – Allow label specific protection policy settings to be enforced.
-* Retention Labels – Allow label specific retention policy settings to be enforced
+* Retention Labels – Allow label specific retention policy settings to be enforced.

 Sensitivity labels can be applied in the supported Office applications either in Office 365 ProPlus, Office Online or using the Azure Information Protection (AIP) unified labelling client.

 Classification labels are published to users using Label Policies.
 Label Policies define the users who can utilise the label and the locations within Office 365 where it can be used.
 Classification labels can be applied in the following ways:

-* Manually - The label is applied manually by the end-user
+* Manually - The label is applied manually by the end-user.
 * Automatically applied based on the location of the document - Labels can be configured to automatically apply based on the location of the document.
-For example, SharePoint
+For example, SharePoint.
 * Automatically applied based on detected Sensitive Information Type - Labels can be configured to automatically apply based on the type of sensitive information found.
-For example, documents containing Australia driver's license numbers
+For example, documents containing Australia driver's license numbers.

 At the time of writing, Sensitivity labels cannot be configured to satisfy some specific requirements listed in the Protective Security Policy Framework (PSPF).
 The PSPF requires the protective marking to be applied to email messages via either:

-* Appending the protective marking to the Subject field using a specified syntax (Subject Field Marking)
+* Appending the protective marking to the Subject field using a specified syntax (Subject Field Marking).
-* Including the protective marking in an Internet Message Header Extension using a specified syntax (Internet Message Header Extension)
+* Including the protective marking in an Internet Message Header Extension using a specified syntax (Internet Message Header Extension).

 Sensitivity labels create a protective marking within the message header and when combined with Exchange mail flow rules the subject can be modified to prepend text in the subject according to the sensitivity.